apanda/ivy/index.md

 ![Transition for non-inductiveness]({{ site.url }}/assets/ninductive-relations.png)

+The problem here is that ```node1``` has a pending message with its ID, even though its ID is not the highest possible ID.
+This should be impossible, and we need to strengthen our model with this.

-This indicates that ```node1``` had a pending message when it transitioned to leader, causing this violation.
-Next select all the arrows and nodes in the left transition window and click Gather Facts to collect all the relations that hold as shown below.
+To begin strengthening, select all the arrows and nodes in the left transition window and click Gather Facts to collect all the relations that hold as shown below.

 ![Gather facts]({{ site.url }}/assets/gatherfacts1.png)